 Central to pastoral care at WHS is our House system.
 We have five Houses, each with a different colour, whose names come from early settlers in the Wakatipu Basin: Arthur, Duncan, Fox, Hay and Mackenzie.
 The Houses create a sense of whānau, where all students feel a sense of belonging, are cared for and are mentored and supported.

-Deans are the head of each House and are responsible for the overall welfare of all students in their House.
+Deans are the head of each House and in conjunction with the Kaiārahi, are responsible for the overall welfare of all students in their House.
 This role includes guidance and discipline, as well as encouraging student leadership within the House.

-Each House is further divided into their Ako (Learner) groups - a mix of junior and senior students as well as specific Year 9 only groups - which meet three times per week.
+Each House is further divided into their Ako groups - which are based on year level - which meet three times per week.